 If you are also a super blueberry fan, you can add in 1 or 2 blueberries into the batter to bake.
 However, I find it still easier to bake without the blueberries.

-You can stop when the pot of blueberry sauce turns dark purplish in color, and resembles diluted, watery blueberry jam.
+You can stop when the pot of blueberry sauce turns dark purplish in color, thickens up, resembling diluted blueberry jam.

 You can then let the blueberry sauce cool for about 10 mins or so, blend them using blender.
 Or you can be like me, press them through a sieve and set the blueberry sauce aside for the glaze.